alosadagrande/tekton-dpdk/blog.md

 * Starting the pipeline every time code is pushed into the master branch of the testPMD Git repository.
 * Pulling testPMD source code from the Git repository where the webhook is received.
 * Pulling the DPDK base image from Red Hat's catalog registry.
-* Building the application using S2i strategy.
+* Building the application using S2I strategy.
 Specific S2i scripts that describe how our application must be built are obtained from the same Git repository.
 * Pushing the output image of this process into a public registry such as Quay.io.
 * Deploying the new version of the application into the proper project running in another cluster, the CNF OpenShift cluster.

-**NOTE:** At the time of writing DPDK base image is running DPDK version 18.11.2.
-This [DPDK RHEL8 base image](https://catalog.redhat.com/software/containers/openshift4/dpdk-base-rhel8/5e32be6cdd19c77896004a41?container-tabs=overview) is built and maintained by Red Hat and based on the [Universal Base Image 8](https://access.redhat.com/articles/4238681).

 # Environment